dawn-infra-labs/dawn-secure-transport/docs/glossary.md

 ### Transport Protocol
 A network protocol used to encapsulate and transmit user traffic.
-Examples: REALITY, uTLS, XTLS‑Vision, XHTTP, VLESS, TUIC v5.
+Examples: REALITY, uTLS, XTLS‑Vision, XHTTP, VLESS.

 ### Transport Framework
 The abstraction layer that unifies all transport protocols under a common interface.